privateprep/coding-space-website/src/pages/blog/2024-08-19-the-coding-space-curriculum-deep-dive.md

 ---
 templateKey: blog-post
-title: The Coding Space Curriculum Deep Dive
+title: Understanding Project-Based Learning, Untutorials, and Creative Projects
 titleColor: "#264548"
 bgColor: "#faf6ee"
 date: 2024-08-19T20:06:54.667Z
-description: Understanding Project-Based Learning, Untutorials, and Creative Projects
+description: >
+  At The Coding Space, our mission is to empower kids and teens to learn coding, explore AI, and think like innovators.
+In doing so, we aim to develop their problem-solving, critical thinking, learning skills, confidence, attitudes, and mindsets.
+Below are a few key tools and tactics we use to accomplish our mission.
 featuredPost: true
 featuredImage:
   image: /img/img_2250.jpeg
   alt: Example of TCS Untutorials in Action
 ---
-At The Coding Space, our mission is to empower people to tackle challenges independently through learning to code.
-In doing so, we aim to develop their problem-solving, critical thinking, learning skills, confidence, attitudes, and mindsets.
-Below are a few key tools and tactics we use to accomplish our mission.

 ### The project-based, “learning-by-making” classroom

-*“Learning is most effective when part of an activity the learner experiences as constructing a meaningful product.” - Seymour Papert*
+*“Learning is most effective when part of an activity the learner experiences as constructing a meaningful product.” -Seymour Papert*

 The Coding Space's project-based, “learning-by-making” classroom style provides a space for students to develop and practice real-life learning strategies by building meaningful projects.
 In this way, learning is highly motivated, relevant, and memorable.
 Most important, it gives students the confidence that they can learn as they go.